leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

             port:
               number: 9443
     ```
-1. a `DestinationRule` to perform mTLS connection, referencing the CA certificate, client certificate and key files in particular locations in the sidecar proxy.
+1. A `DestinationRule` to perform mTLS connection, referencing the CA certificate, client certificate and key files in particular locations in the sidecar proxy.
 These files will be loaded into the sidecar proxy by the application owners in the following section.
     ```
     apiVersion: networking.istio.io/v1alpha3
     kind: DestinationRule